Tongue Piercing Mega Guide With Beautiful Images

 Snake Eyes Piercing

 The snake eyes piercing really does look like snake eyes when you show your tongue to people.
-Although it looks like two separate piercings where the snake eyes are located on the tip of your tongue, those two studs are actually linked together by a horizontal bar that runs inside your tongue.
+Though it looks like two separate piercings where the snake eyes are located on the tip of your tongue, those two studs are actually linked together by a horizontal bar that runs inside your tongue.

 While it may appear to be two pieces of jewelry, it’s really just one.